 - After 114/113, the Seleucid dynasty was divided into two branches, a northern one and a southern one.

-- 97/96: The Egyptian king-in-exile Ptolemy IX Soter Lathyros makes Demetrius III Eucaerus and his (presumed twin) brother Philip I Philadelphus rulers in Damascus; they are successful in their war against Antiochus X Eusebes Philopator.
+- 97/96: The Egyptian king-in-exile Ptolemy IX Soter Lathyros makes Demetrius III Eucaerus and his (presumed twin) brother Philip I Philadelphus rulers in Damascus; they are successful in their war against Antiochus IX Cyzicenus and his son Antiochus X Eusebes Philopator.

 - Summer 96: death of Antiochus VIII Grypus; he is succeeded by Seleucus VI